guillaume-acard/web-tech-tips/readme.md

 </div>
 ```

 _Bottom menu_ will be displayed at the bottom of the browser page.
 To have it relative to the parent element, simply add `position: relative` to `.view` css class, now its going to be placed _40px_ away from the bottom of your `view` div.
-I mention this case as its a common pitfall when trying to propely place elements in the page.
-Understanding that the parent element influence how properties of the sub-elements are calculated is important.
+I mention this case as its a common pitfall when trying to properly place elements in the page.
+Understanding how parent elements can influence calculated properties of sub-elements is important.

 ## Advanced CSS